Laboratory Search

 The Institute of Geological Sciences hosts a JEOL JXA 8200 Superprobe equipped with five wavelength-dispersive spectrometers (WDS) and one energy-dispersive (EDS) detector.
 We perform non-destructive chemical analysis and imaging of solid materials at the micrometer scale using a focused electron beam.
 The instrument is primarily used in WDS mode for quantitative analysis against reference materials and element distribution mapping.
 Other applications are: qualitative element analysis (EDS, …

 The electron microprobe technique allows for nondestructive analyses of smallest parts of materials (in micrometer range) with high precision.
 Materials that can be analyzed are embedded and polished mineral grains (also gemstones), glass particles as well as rocks.
 Except for H, He, and Li all elements of the periodic table until including U can be detected and quantified.
-The GFZ maintains two electron microprobes, a JEOL Hyperprobe JXA-8530F PLUS with a field emission (FE) electron gun and …
+The detection limits are usually between 5 and 800 µg/g, depending on the comparability of the concentration of the …

 The new state-of-the-art transmission electron microscope from Thermo Fisher Scientific Themis Z brings a lot of new opportunities for the characterization of crystal structure, microstructures and chemical composition of materials.
 Simultaneous imaging of heavy and light elements, and atomic resolution elemental imaging allow to investigate atomic structure with sub-Angstrom resolution.